featherbear/presonus-studiolive-api/README.md

 An unofficial API for the StudioLive III consoles from PreSonus.

-Protocol research was done in Python, and can be found in the `research` directory.
+Protocol research was done in Python, and can be found in the [`research_python`](https://github.com/featherbear/presonus-studiolive-api/tree/research_python) branch.
 The Python client currently has more functionality than the Node.js API.

 # Install